sizious/dc-chain/README.md

 Building static binaries are useful only if you plan to use an IDE on Windows.
 This flag is also here mainly for producing [DreamSDK](https://dreamsdk.org).

+### Automatic fixup SH-4 Newlib

+Set `auto_fixup_sh4_newlib` to `0` if you want to disable the automatic fixup SH-4 Newlib needed by KallistiOS.
+This will keep the generated toolchain completely raw.

+This flag is here mainly for producing [DreamSDK](https://dreamsdk.org).

 ## Usage